robbinsr/ETL/README.md

 Note 1: On any of the links below, be sure to scroll down, if necessary.

-Note 2: This example is incomplete and not finished.
+Note 2: This example is incomplete.
 A series of steps past step six below is necessary.

 1. [ETL_1](https://github.com/robbinsr/ETL_1)
 1. [ETL_2](https://github.com/robbinsr/ETL_2)